-Pursuant to Chapter 1001.706(6), Florida Statutes, and Florida Board of Governors Regulation 1.001(5), the Board of Trustees of each of Florida's state universities annually evaluate the President.
+Pursuant to Chapter 1007.706(6), Florida Statutes, and Florida Board of Governors Regulation 1.001(5), the Board of Trustees of each of Florida's state universities annually evaluate the President.
 The evaluation process requires the Board of Trustees to perform an assessment based on items that are included in some of the specific questions below.
 The categories have been developed by the NCF Presidential Evaluation Committee.

-A. LEADERSHIP (includes SUS Metrics)
+- A. LEADERSHIP

-B. INTERNAL AFFAIRS
+- B. INTERNAL AFFAIRS

-C. EXTERNAL AFFAIRS
+- C. EXTERNAL AFFAIRS

-D. ADVOCACY
+- D. ADVOCACY

-E. MANAGEMENT
+- E. MANAGEMENT

-F. DR. O'SHEA'S INSTITUTIONAL PRIORITIES FOR 2017-18 APPROVED BY BOT (incl.
-SUS Metrics)
+- F. DR. O'SHEA'S INSTITUTIONAL PRIORITIES FOR 2017-18 APPROVED BY BOT (incl.
+SUS metrics)

-F1.
-DR. O'SHEA'S MULTI-YEAR PRIORITIES, APPROVED BY BOT
+- F1.
+DR. O'SHEA'S STRATEGIC PLAN, APPROVED BY BOT ON 10-20-18

-G. PERSONAL QUALITIES
+- G. PERSONAL QUALITIES

-H. OVERALL EVALUATION
+- H. OVERALL EVALUATION